PranavSriram18/writing/attention/attention0.md

 ### <span style="color: #007bff; font-weight: bold;">**9.6 KV-efficiency and head-sharing.**</span>
 A widely used idea in frontier models is to share keys and values across attention heads, while keeping the queries separate.
 Key techniques include [Multi Query Attention](https://arxiv.org/abs/1911.02150) and [Grouped Query Attention](https://arxiv.org/pdf/2305.13245).
+Doing so shrinks KV cache memory by a factor of the group size.

 Some intuition for why we can get away with this comes from thinking about QK and OV circuits: it's the *combination* of queries and keys that determines where we look; thus, to ensure that different heads can look in different places, it suffices to vary just one of them across heads.
 Analogously